-The Tribunal in ICC Case No 7373 took a different approach.
-It ordered an Iranian company to pay interest on amounts due upon rightful termination by a British company despite the prohibition under arts 43 and 49 of the Iranian Constitution.
-It noted that care should be taken in the wording of the relevant claim so as to cover compensation for loss of use of money (and not interest) and to provide proof of costs (such as the costs of borrowing money), so as to establish that the borrowing was directly mandated by, and that the loss suffered was a direct result of, the contractors' failure to receive payments when due.
+The Tribunal in ICC Case No. 7373 took a different approach.220 It ordered an Iranian company to pay interest on amounts due upon rightful termination by a British company despite the prohibition under Articles 43 and 49 of the Iranian Constitution.
+It noted that:

+"care should be taken in the wording of the relevant claim so as to cover compensation for loss of use of money (and not interest) and to provide proof of costs (such as the costs of borrowing money), so as to establish that the borrowing was directly mandated by, and that the loss suffered was a direct result of, the contractors' failure to receive payments when due."

-The decision was based on arts 221 and 228 of the Civil Code of the Islamic Republic of Iran, which permit compensation for losses.
-The Tribunal ordered compensation for lost income that 'would have been earned ... [calculated] from the date of the loss to the date of payment' and held that interest rates reflect accurate compensation due to the impacts of inflation on capital value and rates of return on capital.
-It observed that denial of interest would be unjust in international commercial relations, and that interest was commonly awarded by arbitral tribunals in Middle East oil concessions.
-It relied on McCollough & Co
+The decision was based on Articles 221 and 228 of the Civil Code of the Islamic Republic of Iran, which permit compensation for losses.222 The Tribunal ordered compensation for lost income that 'would have been earned ... [calculated] from the date of the loss to the date of payment'223 and held that interest rates reflect accurate compensation due to the impacts of inflation on capital value and rates of return on capital.224 It observed that denial of interest would be unjust in international commercial relations, and that interest was commonly awarded by arbitral tribunals in Middle East oil concessions.225 It relied on Mc-Collough & Co Inc v Ministry of Post, Telegraph and Telephone,226 in which the Iran-US Claims Tribunal applied Iranian law and awarded 10% interest per annum on the basis that this would compensate for delay at a reasonable rate in the circumstances.227 A similar approach was taken in ICC Case No. 5082 of 1989,

-- 216 Ibid [122].

-- 217 Ibid.

-- 218 Ibid.

-- 219 However, it is unclear to which 'general principles of international public order' the Tribunal was referring.
-Article 18 of the UNCITRAL Model Law (n 188) and art V(1)(b) of the New York Convention (n 188) embody concepts of procedural fairness, due process and equal treatment.
+Convention embody concepts of procedural fairness, due process and equal treatment.
 Alternatively, the reference could be to transnational public policy principles.

-- 220 Final Award, International Chamber of Commerce, Case No 7373 of 1997 reported in (2004) 15(1) ICC International Court of Arbitration Bulletin 72 ('ICC Case No 7373').
+220 Final Award, International Chamber of Commerce, Case No. 7373 of 1997 reported in (2004) 15(1) ICC International Court of Arbitration Bulletin, 72 ('ICC Case No. 7373').

-- 221 Ibid [345], quoting Nancy B Turck, 'Resolution of Disputes in Saudi Arabia' (1991) 6(1) Arab Law Quarterly 3, 30.
+$^{^{221}}$ Final Award, Case No. 7373 [345], quoting Nancy B. Turck, "Resolution of Disputes in Saudi Arabia", $Arab\ Law\ Quarterly,$ Vol. 6, No. 1, 1991, 3, 30.

-- 222 Civil Code of the Islamic Republic of Iran (Iran) arts 221, 228 [tr MAR Taleghany, The Civil Code of Iran (Fred B Rothman, 1995) 32-3].
+222 Civil Code of the Islamic Republic of Iran, Articles 221, 228 [tr MAR Taleghany, The Civil Code of Iran (Fred B Rothman, 1995) 32-33].

-- 223 ICC Case No 7373 (n 220) [347].
+223 Final Award, ICC Case No. 7373, [347].

-- 224 Ibid.

-- 225 Ibid.
+224 Final Award, ICC Case No. 7373, [347].

+225 Final Award, ICC Case No. 7373, [347].

+$^{^{226}\,\}mathrm{Iran-United}$ States Claims Tribunal, Award No. 225-89-3, 22 April 1986) reported in (1988) 11 Iran-US CTR 3.

+227 Iran-United States Claims Tribunal, Award No. 225-89-3, op. cit., [98]-[99], [104], discussed in ICC Case No. 7373 (footnote 220) [348].

-Inc v Ministry of Post, Telegraph and Telephone, in which the Iran-US Claims Tribunal applied Iranian law and awarded 10% interest per annum on the basis that this would compensate for delay at a reasonable rate in the circumstances.
-A similar approach was taken in ICC Case No 5082 of 1989, where Iranian law applied.
-There, the Arbitral Tribunal found that whilst riba was prohibited, compensation was allowed and therefore a fixed rate of 9% per annum was awarded.
+where Iranian law applied.
+There, the Arbitral Tribunal found that whilst riba was prohibited, compensation was allowed and therefore a fixed rate of 9% per annum was awarded.228

-E Analysis
+(E) Analysis

 We can conclude from the above survey that simple interest is permitted in many Muslim countries in commercial contexts, irrespective of constitutional reference to sharia.
-This underscores the pragmatic approach prevalent in most Muslimmajority countries, represented by Groups A and B above.
+This underscores the pragmatic approach prevalent in most Muslim-majority countries, represented by Groups A and B above.
 In Group C countries, interest is usually impermissible.
 While Iranian law permits Iranian entities to receive interest, arbitral tribunals may refuse to apply this discriminatory rule.
 However, even in Group C countries such as Saudi Arabia, Qatar and Iran, compensation for delayed payment (ta'widh) is acceptable in commercial matters.